 In this capacity, the LSA-SAF generates a Meteosat albedo product, MDAL, which is a near real-time product disseminated daily with a timeliness of three hours.
 The product is based on multi-spectral radiance measurements made by the Spinning Enhanced Visible and InfraRed Imager, SEVIRI, mounted on the Meteosat Second Generation (MSG) satellite series (Meteosat satellites 8, 9, 10 and 11).
 As MSG is a satellite system in geostationary orbit, the satellites' location relative to Earth (and the field of view of the Earth's surface) do not change over time, yielding two static areas of coverage: the primary 0° Service (currently served by Meteosat-11, see Figure 1) covers an area centered at 0° longitude and 0° latitude (which includes all of Europe and Africa), and the Indian Ocean Data Coverage Service (IODC), which is served by Meteosat-8 located over the equator at 41° East (an IODC albedo product is currently generated and made available on a best-effort basis).
 Both of these fields of view cover a "disk"-like area extending about 80° in either direction from the sub-satellite point.
 MDAL is used for various research purposes (e.g., Ghilain et al., 2011; Cedilnik et al., 2012; García et al., 2013), as well as as the base for several derived operational LSA-SAF products, such as evapotranspiration and vegetation parameters (Arboleda et al., 2017; García-Haro et al., 2005).
-The original MDAL product (MDAL v1 hereafter) has been available since 2005, with minorfew changes to the retrieval algorithm (see Section 2.1).
+The original MDAL product (MDAL v1 hereafter) has been available since 2005, with minor changes to the retrieval algorithm.

 In this paper, we propose an update of the MDAL retrieval process (MDAL v2 hereafter), which introduces accounting for aerosol effects as well as several further changes aimed at improving albedo estimates.
-For validation, we compare the performance of MDAL v2 to that of v1 using twothree different reference data sets: Satellite derived EPS ten-day albedo (ETAL), and ground station measurements from different locations in Africa and Europe as well as MODIS MCD43D albedo for the same locations.; iIn bothall cases usingwe use data spanning one full year to account for seasonal variations.
+For validation, we compare the performance of MDAL v2 to that of v1 using two different reference data sets: Satellite derived EPS ten-day albedo (ETAL), and ground station measurements from different locations in Africa and Europe, in both cases using data spanning one full year to account for seasonal variations.
 The objective of this study is to use this validation to provide justification and scientific background for the update of the retrieval algorithm in the LSA-SAF operational processing chain, as well as to inform users about the extent of which it would cause changes to MDAL results.

 Figure 1.
 False color MSG SEVIRI image showing the region of primary coverage ("full disk").
 Red boxes outline the sub-regions used for analysis (EuAs: Eurasia; NAfr: Northern Africa; SAfr: Sub-Saharan Africa; SAm: South America); white circles indicate locations of in-situ stations.
-Image of December 19, 2020.

-2 Albedo retrieval algorithm
+55 2 Albedo retrieval algorithm